 So, here’s the scoop, kids.
 Glenn Beck was jawing with his radio sidekick, Pat Gray (apparently, one dumbshit per show is not enough) about the prez, Barack Obama, daring to use his name.
-Not Glenn Beck’s name, Barack Obama was using his own name, Barack Obama.
-Well, kids, I found out something quite interesting about Glenn Beck on teh Google that you simply have to read!
+Not Glenn Beck’s name, Barack Obama was using his own name, Barack Obama. :shock: Well, kids, I found out something quite interesting about Glenn Beck on teh Google that you simply have to read!

 It’s this, from the sidebar: